sdmx-twg/vtl/v2.1/docs/user_manual/foreword.rst

 artefacts and produces artefacts within the same model (property of closure).
-To cope with this, VTL has been built upon a very basic information model (VTL IM), taking the common parts of GSIM, SDMX and DDI, mainly using artefacts from GSIM 1.1, somewhat simplified and with some additional detail.
+To cope with this, VTL has been built upon a very basic information model (VTL IM), taking the common parts of GSIM, SDMX and DDI, mainly using artefacts from GSIM, somewhat simplified and with some additional detail.
 In this way, existing standards (GSIM, SDMX, DDI, others) would be allowed to adopt VTL by mapping their information model against the VTL IM.
 Therefore, although a work-product of SDMX,